 This is crucially important on joints which have gaskets, as an even and consistent compression is required to prevent damage and for the gasket to work effectively.

-The safe operation of controlled bolting equipment eliminates the unsafe actions of manual uncontrolled tightening as controlled bolting equipment requires skilled operators to follow specific procedures.
+The safe operation of bolting equipment eliminates the unsafe actions of manual uncontrolled tightening as controlled bolting equipment requires skilled operators to follow specific procedures.

 Reduced operational time

-Replacing manual effort with the use of controlled bolting tooling increases productivity by reducing the tightening time and operator fatigue.
+Replacing manual effort with the use of bolting tooling increases productivity by reducing the tightening time and operator fatigue.

 Reliable and repeatable results